 However, life is far from perfect.
 One in every two children born in the rainforest dies before their second birthday, and if they make it to forty years of age they are considered tribal elders.
 Most rainforest dwellers who make it through childhood tend to die from a disease trivial to western medicine.

 It is estimated that the Amazon rainforest supported about six million tribal people before 1500AD.
 By 2000, there were less than 250,000 of them left.
 Over 90 tribes are thought to have disappeared from the Amazon alone during the 20th Century.
 Many were wiped out when western settlers brought diseases they had never encountered before - like measles - which wiped out thousands of tribespeople.
-According to Survivial, there are 150 million tribal people living in more than 60 countries.
+According to Survivial, there are 1 million tribal people divided into around 400 tribes..

 Endangered way of life